Integrated error tracking

 Tier: Free, Premium, Ultimate Offering: GitLab.com

-This guide provides you with basics of setting up integrated error tracking for your project, using examples from different languages.
+This guide provides basic information on how to set up integrated error tracking for your project, using examples from different languages.

 Error tracking provided by GitLab Observability is based on Sentry SDK.
-Check the Sentry SDK documentation for more thorough examples of how you can use Sentry SDK in your application.
+For more information and examples of how you can use Sentry SDK in your application, see the Sentry SDK documentation.

 Enable error tracking for a project